Table of Contents

 Once there was a boy named Kunal who never took responsibility for his actions.
 If he broke something, he blamed others.
 If he forgot his homework, he made excuses.

 One day, Kunal was asked to water the plants in his classroom.
 He forgot to do it and blamed his friend.
-After a few days, the plants dried up.
-The teacher found out the truth and spoke to Kunal calmly.
+After a few days, the plants dried up, and the teacher found out the truth.

 She explained that being responsible means accepting mistakes and doing our duty properly.
-Kunal felt ashamed.
-He realized that avoiding responsibility only creates more problems.
+Kunal felt ashamed and realized that avoiding responsibility only creates more problems.

-From that day, Kunal started taking responsibility for his actions.
-He completed his tasks on time and accepted his mistakes honestly.
-Slowly, his teachers and friends began to trust him more.
+From that day, he started taking responsibility for his actions, completing tasks on time and accepting mistakes honestly.

 Moral: Being responsible makes us reliable and respected.

 Once there was a boy named Ritesh who wasted food every day.
-He took more food than needed and left half of it on his plate.
-His parents often told him not to waste food, but he did not listen.
+He took more food than needed and left half of it on his plate, even though his parents often told him not to waste food.

 One day, Ritesh’s school took the students to visit a poor village.
-There, he saw many children standing in a long line for just one simple meal.
-Some children shared one plate of food and still looked hungry.
+There, he saw many children standing in a long line for just one simple meal, some sharing one plate and still looking hungry.

 Ritesh felt sad and ashamed.
-He realized how lucky he was to have enough food at home.
-That night, he remembered the hungry faces of those children and decided to change.
+He realized how lucky he was to have enough food at home, and decided to change from that night on.

 Once there was a boy named Aryan who was always late.
 He woke up late, reached school late, and even joined games after they had started.
 His teachers and friends often scolded him, but he did not change.

 One day, Aryan was selected for an inter-school quiz competition.
-On the day of the event, he reached the venue late.
-The quiz had already started, and Aryan was not allowed to participate.
-He felt very sad and disappointed.
+On the day of the event, he reached the venue late, and the quiz had already started — he was not allowed to participate.

 His teacher explained that being late made him lose a good opportunity.
 Aryan understood that punctuality is important for success and respect.